 This is the structure Alessandro has built for hosting his motorbike battery and carburettor air inlet duct equipped with filter.
 Such a tweak will enable him to lodge the battery in a lower place giving his 1998 Yamaha 600 TT Enduro a better stability; moreover it will allow him to trim the seat tail.

 Work in progress: Alessandro’s “Italian design” for his motorbike tailored front fender.

 Alessandro’s skills: giving the customers the right advices on what tools to buy for their specific need, and also building commissioned curtain walls and structural glazing systems, special windows, booths or whatever involves precision, respected time of delivery and intelligent solutions.
-He can be contacted at his mobile: +39.322.214.171.1242 or, in person, at his shop – L’Idea Ferramenta – located at 98 Hanbury Avenue.
+He can be contacted at his mobile: +39.322.214.171.1242 or, in person, at his shop – L’Idea Ferramenta – located at 98 Hanbury Avenue, in Alassio.

-The Jeddah Italian school stamp at the lower end of the teaching certificate of Mrs. Ida, Alessandro’s wife, stating that she has taught “cum laude” at its nursery and primary school from 1999 to 2015.
+The Jeddah Italian school stamp at the lower end of Mrs. Ida’s teaching certificate, Alessandro’s wife, stating that she has taught “cum laude” at its nursery and primary school from 1999 to 2015.